Round Vase, Mobach, Utrecht

 150,00

 This stunning vase, crafted in the 1920s, features the blue electric “Hajos” matte glaze pattern.
-A stunning example of dark-light-toned Art Deco ceramics, it retains its original form and elegance, showcasing the timeless appeal of Plateelbakkerij Zuid-Holland’s craftsmanship.
+A great example of dark-light-toned Art Deco ceramics, it retains its original form and elegance, showcasing the timeless appeal of Plateelbakkerij Zuid-Holland’s craftsmanship.

 This piece bears factory marks and the artist’s signature on its base.
 The vase is in perfect shape after more than 100 years since its production.

-Jug with 2 handles, decor ‘Flora’, Zenith, Gouda
+Jug with handles, decor ‘Flora’, Zenith, Gouda

 A distinctive jug featuring pastel hues with warm orange accents, designed in a matte Art Deco style.
 Produced by Zenith, a renowned pottery manufacturer that began as a pipe-making factory in 1749 before transitioning to creating Plateel art pieces in 1918.
 Zenith’s matte floral designs quickly became a hallmark of their artistry, offering strong competition to other Gouda-based factories.